jzillmann/pdf-to-markdown/examples/Adventures-Of-Sherlock-Holmes.md

 hand.
 Holmes unlocked his strong-box and held up the blue carbuncle, which shone out like a star, with a cold, brilliant, many-pointed radiance.
 Ryder stood glaring with a drawn face, uncertain whether to claim or to disown it.

-### ADVENTURE VII.
-THE ADVENTURE OF THE BLUE CARBUNCLE 112

 “The game’s up, Ryder,” said Holmes quietly.
 “Hold up, man, or you’ll be into the fire!
 Give him an arm back into his chair, Watson.
 He’s not got blood enough